-Also, due to costs from our international expansion efforts and network service provider fees outside of the United States, which generally are higher than domestic rates, our gross margin for international customers is typically lower than our gross margin for domestic customers.
-As a result, our gross margin has been, and may continue to be, adversely impacted as we expand our operations and customer base worldwide.
+Also, due to costs from our international operations and network service provider fees outside of the United States, which generally are higher than domestic rates, our Communications gross margin for international customers is typically lower than our Communications gross margin for domestic customers.
+As a result, our Communications gross margin has been, and may continue to be, adversely impacted by our international operations.
 Our failure to manage any of these risks successfully could harm our international operations, and adversely affect our business, results of operations and financial condition.